Lambeth Safeguarding Children Partnership

 Types of Child Abuse

-Emotional abuse: persistent emotional ill-treatment of a child such as to cause severe and persistent adverse effects on the child’s emotional development.
+Is the persistent emotional ill-treatment of a child such as to cause severe and persistent adverse effects on the child’s emotional development.
 It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person, age or developmentally inappropriate expectations being imposed on children, causing children frequently to feel frightened, or the exploitation or corruption of children.

-Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening.
+Involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including penetrative or non-penetrative acts.
 They may include involving children in looking at, or in the production of, pornographic material, or encouraging children to behave in sexually inappropriate ways.

 Support and Resources